mrinalkumarjha/MicroserviceWithDotNet/README.md

 	 Add ocelot.json to perforn routing.
 	 We will add three json file. one for local, one for development. and configured ocelot.json to be used in app based on env inside program file.
+	 When we create core project default environment is Development. we change change this from debug section.

+	 ocelot.Development.json is used in docker environment.

 	 Added routes definition inside ocelot.local.json file.